 - The Launch Place.
-They are based in Danville, Virginia and RTP.
+They are based in Danville, Va., and RTP.
 They invest in a little bit of everything.

 - SJF Ventures.
-They are based in Durham and invest in social conscious companies with more than $1m in revenue.
+They are based in Durham and invest in socially conscious companies with more than $1M in revenue.

 - Bootstrap Advisors.
 They are based in Durham and focus on building and investing in consumer-focused startups.